marcuslimdw/marcuslimdw.github.io/_posts/2019-07-07-type-how-to-make-your-python-code-clearer-with-type-hints.md

     return left * right
 ```

 PyCharm, after inspecting the code, gives the error "Expected type 'int', got type 'str' instead", since it knows that a `str` on the left side of the `*` operator must have an `int` on the right, but the function expects the value on the right to be a `str`, which doesn't make sense.
-This error won't prevent the code from compiling; it's just a note to me, the programmer, that there is likely something wrong with how I have structured the code, and if I use it the way I have declared it, I will get a runtime error.
+Catching such errors in code as it is written allows us to fix them before they become runtime exceptions.

 Type hinting is not limited to basic types, like `str` and `int`.
 The `typing` module provides a rich set of objects which you can use for highly descriptive type hinting.
 For example, say you wanted to signal that your function takes a `list` of `ints` and returns a `dict` that maps `strs` to `ints`; you could do something like this: